SalMod91/PP5/README.md

 - Some logs are showing warnings related to the use of deprecated versions of libraries or methods.
 - When navigating between pages in the Streamlit dashboard, the state of checkboxes does not reset as expected.

+## Testing

+### Manual Testing

+The deployed app and notebooks have been extensively tested to guarantee that data visualizations appear correctly and sale price predictions function accurately.

+### PEP8 Compliance Testing

+All Python files were checked using the [CI Python Linter](https://pep8ci.herokuapp.com/).

+Minor issues like long lines and trailing whitespace were corrected.

+Notably, one line in the page_1_summary.py, specifically line 65, exceeds 79 characters due to containing a GitHub link, which cannot be split.

+Ultimately, no other errors were found.

 ## Deployment

 ### Heroku

-* The App live link is: <https://YOUR_APP_NAME.herokuapp.com/>
+* The App live link is: <https://housing-sale-price-predictor-3fd3a72156e8.herokuapp.com/>
-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+* Set the runtime.txt Python version to a [Heroku-22](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App